marcuslindh/docs/docs/core/windows-prerequisites.md

 # Prerequisites for .NET Core on Windows

-.NET Core development on Windows with Visual Studio requires:
+This articles shows you what dependencies you need to deploy and run .NET Core applications on Windows machines and develop using Visual Studio.

-* A supported version of the Windows client or operating system.
-* Visual Studio 2015 Update 3.3 or later
-* NuGet Manager extension for Visual Studio
-* .NET Core Tooling Preview 2

 ## Supported Windows versions

-.NET Core is supported by the following versions of Windows:
+.NET Core is supported on the following versions of Windows:

 * Windows 7 SP1
 * Windows 8.1